betocostadev/betocostadev.github.io/apps/memgame/README.md

 - By clicking on all the correct pairs will finish the game and show a user score.
 - If the player takes 1m 15s to complete the game, the time is up and the game is lost.

----
+***

 ### Usage
 **Feel Free** to fork this project and change it.
 The code definitely needs some refactoring😥.
 Mainly for the *time, check and compare cards* functions.

+The code is full of relevant comments, it will help new developers.

 #### Dependencies
 **None:** This project was created using HTML5, CSS3 and ES6 only.

 #### Tasks
-✅ Base HTML
+- ✅ Base HTML
-✅ Base CSS
+- ✅ Base CSS
-✅ Base JS Functions
+- ✅ Base JS Functions
-✅ Responsiveness
+- ✅ Responsiveness
-🔲 Social Media Sharing
+- 🔲 Social Media Sharing

+***

 #### Browser Testing
-✅ Chrome for Desktop
+- ✅ Chrome for Desktop
-✅ Chrome for Android
+- ✅ Chrome for Android
-✅ Firefox Quantum Developer Edition
+- ✅ Firefox Quantum Developer Edition
-✅ Microsoft Edge
+- ✅ Microsoft Edge
-🔲 Safari for iOS 👵
+- 🔲 Safari for iOS 👵
-🔲 Safari for Mac 👴
+- 🔲 Safari for Mac 👴

+***

 ### Resources
 ##### To build the project